Why You Should Add Apples to Your Grocery List (Plus 10 Ways to Eat Them)

 These quick pancakes are perfect for a morning on the go or a breakfast-for-dinner situation.
 Top the classic pancakes with gooey applesauce for a twist on a fall-themed meal.

-You don’t need a dehydrator to make these crunchy snacks.
+You don’t need a dehydrator to make these crunchy baked apple crisps.
 Whipping up your own apple chips is a great way to save some money, since they’re not cheap in grocery stores or online.

-They’re also excellent as after-school snacks, office-lunch sides and a fruity cure for any sweet tooth.
+They’re also excellent as after-school snacks, office-lunch sides and a healthy cure for any sweet tooth.

 If you can’t find Honeycrisp, Granny Smith apples would also be awesome in this recipe.